Facts for Self-Drive Visitors and Day Visitors

 The busiest gate is the Paul Kruger Gate, about 40 km from Hazyview, and this road leads straight the Park headquarters at Skukuza (about 12 km from the gate) from where there are roads leading to all parts of the Park.

 If you are staying in Hazyview, rather than at one of the rest camps in the Park, the Phabeni Gate is less than 15 km from the centre of town, and this allows visitors based here to spend longer in the Park without having to drive all the way to the Paul Kruger Gate.
 It is not advisable to use the Numbi Gate to enter the Park.

 Entering The Park

-In addition to providing an identity document for all people over the age of 18, self-drive visitors to Kruger have to pay an entrance or conservation fee per person per day at the main entrance gate.
-Current rates (subject to change) are:
+In addition to providing an identity document, all self-drive visitors to Kruger have to pay an entrance or conservation fee per person per day at the main entrance gate.

 Visitors staying at South African National Parks rest camps are also required to produce a service voucher with a SanParks Reference number to confirm their stay.